bleaktwig/yuadrem-wiki/docs/index.md

 ***Pictured:***
 *Age of Tar migration map of the Fesh Peninsula, drawn in 801 A.S. by the Fremite Monastery in Uvarme.
 It includes all mass migrations with their approximate dates.*

 Different events in prehistory and history have caused migrations and diasporas, but none can be compared to the Penance.
-In the face of the vast loss of landmass to the nix tides, peoples from all nations and ethnicities coalesced in the Fesh Peninsula.
+In the face of the vast loss of landmass to the nix tides, peoples from all origins and ethnicities coalesced in the Fesh Peninsula.

 <!-- TODO.
 Maybe talk a bit about each migration? -->